expresstechsoftware/inspect-http-requests/README.txt

 define( 'inspect_http_requests_default_block', true );
 </pre>

-To prevent database littering and sql lookups you can ignore (parts of) hostnames:
+To prevent database littering and performance drain due to sql lookups you can ignore (parts of) hostnames:
 (without this, your own site and wordpress.org are ignored)
 <pre>
 define( 'inspect_http_requests_ignored_urls', [